If you’re after a perfect date night in Sydney then you’ll need to be across the most romantic restaurants Sydney has to offer.

 Best for: casual dates, first dates.

 A late-night candlelit dinner with rich, full-flavoured handmade pasta and a banging wine list of classic Italian varietals.
-If that’s what you’re looking for come date night then Alberto’s Lounge is one of the smartest picks, standing on a quiet Potts Point street with a fabulously warm and welcoming atmosphere.
+If that’s what you’re looking for come date night then Alberto’s Lounge is one of the smartest picks, standing on a quiet city street with a fabulously warm and welcoming atmosphere.

 Address: 17-19 Alberta St, Sydney NSW 2000